1 Components of aggregate demand

 In this section, we’ll talk about the components of “aggregate demand” – the things that people spend their money on.
 We’ll think about it in terms of some simple equations that describe peoples’ behavior in the aggregate.

-We start by considering the behavior of consumers.
-As we’ve seen earlier in the course, households will consider a number of different factors when they’re making consumption plans – including things like their permanent income, their life cycle and interest rates.
+We start with consumers.
+As we’ve seen earlier in the course, households consider a number of different factors when they’re making consumption plans – including things like their permanent income and interest rates.

-For our basic model, we’ll focus on current disposable income (current income minus current taxes), and add up all of the households.
-For analytical simplicity, we’ll assume that aggregate consumption is a linear function.
-Notice that since aggregate household income is total income for the economy, we can write household income as a function of \(Y\) (real GDP) and an aggregate taxes/transfers term \(T\).
-We are going to assume that aggregate household consumption \(C\) is a linear function of aggregate disposable (post tax) income:
+For our basic model, we’ll focus on current disposable income (current income minus taxes).
+For mathematical simplicity, we’ll assume that aggregate consumption is a linear function of disposable income.
+Notice that since aggregate household income is total income for the economy, disposable income is just aggregate real GDP \(Y\) minus aggregate taxes \(T\), which we’ll assume are “lump sum,” so that the aggregate consumption function is

 \[C(Y,T) = a + b(Y-T)\]